vertexproject/synapse/docs/synapse/devopsguides/cortex_basics.rst

 ----------------------

 The Cortex can be back by one of several different storage layers.
-Detail information about storage layers can be found here XXX Link.
+Detail information about storage layers which are available for Cortex can be found here `Cortex Storage Types`_.
+Additional information about the Storage layer API itself can be found here `Cortex Storage Details`_.

+.. _`Cortex Storage Types`: ./cortex_storage_types.html
+.. _`Cortex Storage Details`: ./cortex_storage_details.html